gytwo/zen_ui_mod.koplugin/README.md

 3. Copy the `zen_ui.koplugin` **folder** into the KOReader plugins directory for your device: See table below
 > Make sure you are copying the unzipped **folder** and **not the .zip** file itself
 4. Restart KOReader.
 Zen UI will load automatically.
-5. Open **Zen UI Settings** from the file browser menu or the top menu to configure features.
 > The final path should look like: `.../plugins/zen_ui.koplugin/main.lua`